Gamalliel19/Gamalliel19/README.md

 <!--
 **Gamalliel19/Gamalliel19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm a student from Institute Technology of PLN who is passionate about making web and mobile applications, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include ReactJS, Flutter(Learn), Swift(Learn), and MySQL.
+I also like to designing some applications and implement it to a real apps.

+## Find Me On Social Media!

+<a href="https://www.instagram.com/gmllshrn/" > Instagram </a>

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...